Use Cases

 build/*.app/**/*

-If your app is a GUI, e.g. your_main_program.py should contain these comments as explained in Nuitka Options in the code since on macOS this should then be a bundle.
+If your app is a GUI, e.g. your_main_program.py should contain these comments as explained in Nuitka Project Options since on macOS this should then be a bundle.

 # Compilation mode, standalone everywhere, except on macOS there app bundle